Beonchip logo

 Apr 13, 2021

 Firstly, using microchannels and compartments in the fluidic path allows the organized deposition of materials and specific proteins simulating an extracellular matrix.
 This allows the cells to adhere and interact between them as they would in vivo.
-Then, the tissue under study is connected to a flow of media that resembles the blood flow traversing the capillary that irrigate a biological tissue.
-This flow causes mechanical stress on the tissue (shear stress) and this force has a direct impact in the cell expression and morphology.
-Moreover, the flow has an indirect impact due to the creation of oxygen and nutrient gradient that may cause phenomena such as cellular migration or differentiation.
-One of the greatest advantages of Organ on chip technology is the possibility of adding drugs, immune system cells, viruses, bacteria and even other microorganisms that help recreate the microbiome to the media that is perfused through chip.
-Thus, combining different cell types in an in vivo-like architecture and applying all the physical and chemical stimuli that a tissue undergoes, we can recreate a portion of an organ or a tissue building a functional unit.
+Then, the tissue under study is connected to a flow of media that resembles the blood flow traversing the capillary that irrigates a biological tissue.
+This flow causes mechanical stress on the tissue (shear stress) and this force has a direct impact on the cell expression and morphology.
+Moreover, the flow indirectly influences cells by creating oxygen and nutrient gradients.
+As a result, these gradients can trigger phenomena like cellular migration or differentiation.

 Authors